 The Borough works with a network of community organisations to undertake weed control and revegetation activities within the planning area.
-Council is currently completing a project to map and assess the condition of native vegetation, including confirming locations of Coastal Moonah Woodland.
-The information produced through this project will inform a native vegetation management plan which will include actions to protect and enhance the threatened Coastal Moonah Woodland community.
+To improve the evidence base for managing native vegetation, Council is currently completing a project to assess the condition of native vegetation and confirm the locations of coastal Moonah Woodland.